Great Cobar mine: George Blakemore

-Further expansion (1901-1905)
+Further expansion (1901–1905)

 Robert Sticht of the Mt Lyell Mining and Railway Company, in Tasmania, had successfully achieved fully pyritic smelting of copper ore.
-Pyritc smelting used the sulphur and iron in the chalcopyrite ore as fuel, in a water-jacket furnace, with cold blast.
-Not only did it remove the need to roast the ore prior to smelting but the ore was smelted without any coke.
-To improve the reliability of the process, Stitcht did use a little (1%) coke in the furnace feed.
+Pyritic smelting used the sulfur and iron in the chalcopyrite ore as fuel in a water-jacketed furnace with a cold blast.
+Not only did it eliminate the need to roast the ore before smelting, but it also allowed the ore to be smelted without coke.
+To improve the reliability of the process, Stitcht used a small amount (1%) of coke in the furnace feed.
 Stichts' achievement—after about six years of incremental progress—may not have been truly a world first or even the first in Australia, but it was very influential, especially for mines with similar chalcopyrite ore, such as Great Cobar.

-George Blakemore designed an experimental furnace, based on similar technology to Mt Lyell.
+George Blakemore designed an experimental furnace based on technology similar to that of Mt Lyell.
 The furnace was successfully commissioned in November 1902, with a capacity to smelt 200 tons of ore per day, increasing to 340 tons per day in 1903.
-Cobar would only achieve partial pyritic smelting, but the new furnaces improved the economics of the operation greatly, particularly by eliminating the need to roast any of the ore prior to smelting and reducing the amount of coke used.
+Cobar would only achieve partial pyritic smelting, but the new furnaces improved the economics of the operation greatly, particularly by eliminating the need to roast any of the ore before smelting and reducing the amount of coke used.
+Until 1902, slag pots had been moved manually on a narrow-gauge tramway; as production increased, this operation was horse-powered.

 The Syndicate built two large water-jacket furnaces, based on the Mount Lyell designs, one in 1903 and another in 1905.
 These were capable of smelting 400 tons of raw ore per day.
 The experimental furnace was re-erected at a different location in 1905, providing three modern large furnaces.
-The 80 ton water-jacket furnaces and old reverberatory furnaces were demolished.
+The 80-ton water-jacket furnaces and old reverberatory furnaces were demolished.
+Four steam locomotives, used previously on the narrow-gauge firewood tramways, were refurbished in 1903 and took the place of horses hauling slag pots around 1904.